 where the Corporation receives payments from property developers as a consequence of their participation in a project to develop a property, such payments are set off against the balance in properties under development in respect of that project.
 Any surplus amounts of payments received from property developers in excess of the balance in properties under development are transferred to deferred income.
 In such circumstances, further costs subsequently incurred by the Corporation in respect of that project are charged against the related balance of deferred income and any excess is charged to properties under development to the extent it is considered to be recoverable.
-The balance of deferred income is credited to profit or loss when the property enabling works are completed and acceptable for development, if any, retained by the Corporation.
-The balance of properties under development, if any, retained by the Corporation.
-The balance of properties under development is credited to be irrecoverable, together with provision for losses, if any, borne by the Corporation in respect of the development;
+The balance of deferred income is credited to profit or loss when the property enabling works are completed and acceptable for development and after taking into account the outstanding risks and obligations in connection with the development, if any, retained by the Corporation.
+The balance of properties under development not previously offset by payments received from property developers is charged to profit or loss where the costs are considered to be irrecoverable, together with provision for losses, if any, borne by the Corporation in respect of the development;